-We recently got the chance to talk to a Professional Coach in the Roofing Industry— Jim Johnson, the Head Coach at Roof Coach Pro (RCP).
+We recently got the chance to talk to a Professional Coach in the Roofing Industry— Jim Johnson, the Head Coach at Roofing Coach Pro (RCP).

 The RCP team of coaches know the roofing industry, and they offer direct support for success through 1‑on‑1 Coaching, Online Membership and Training Camps.
 Contractors using the custom ‘RCP Gameplan’ are watching their revenue double, triple and even quadruple.